muxyz/website/index.md

 our lives or the way we interact with people and the world around us.
 </p>

 <p>We're proposing a new operating system built from the ground up.
-Geared towards community first experiences using messaging
+Geared towards community first experiences using messaging,
 voice and video, rather than scroll, point and click.
 Driven by our shared values, not exploitive and addictive consumerism.
 </p>